NBISweden/workshop-reproducible-research/docs/conda.md

 You now have a completely separate environment with its own python version.

-Let's say you instead want an environment with pythonversion `2.7` of installed.
+Let's say you instead want an environment with python version `2.7` installed.
 You may for instance want to run scripts or packages that were written for Python 2.x and are thus incompatible with Python 3.x.
 Simply create the new conda environment with: